lea-margery/Recommender-Systems/README.md

 - MovieLens ml-1m
 - IMDb dataset

-In order to make recommendations to a couple, we will first make movies recommendations for each user and then combine them using the mean.
+In order to make recommendations to a couple, we will first make movies recommendations for each user and then combine them using the mean, creating a `couple score`.
 This ensures that when one person will probably hate a movie, it won't be the most recommended.
+We also remove movies that were by at least one user.

 After loading the dataset and taking a look at the data, an important step was to take into account the common problems we face in recommender systems.
 - Popularity bias: some systems disproportionately favors popular items, leading to recommendations that often include only the most well-know items.
 - Cold start: it is difficult to generate accurate recommendations when a new user or a new item joins the system.
-Indeed there is insufficient data about preferences ans similarities.
+Indeed there is insufficient data about preferences and similarities.
 - Scalability issue: the system must be able to process and generate recommendations in a reasonable time frame, requiring efficient algorithms and computational resources
 - Data sparsity: dealing with a sparse matrix make it challenging to find patterns and similarities to generate accurate recommendations
 - Fairness: it is important to make sure that recommendations are fair and unbiased